Elm Creek (Nueces River tributary)

 See Elm Creek (Rio Grande tributary) for the tributary of the Rio Grande, in Maverick County, Texas.

-Elm Creek is one of two streams of that name in Kinney County, Texas, and Maverick County, Texas.
-Elm Creek, considered by some as the upper part of Chacon Creek, with its mouth at the conjunction with Salado Creek, at the head of Chacon Creek, is a tributary of the Nueces River.
+Elm Creek is one of two similarly named streams in Kinney County, Texas, and Maverick County, Texas.
+Elm Creek is a tributary of the Nueces River via Chacon Creek, where it empties in conjunction with Salado Creek.
 Its source is in Kinney County, Texas, in the Texas Hill Country northeast of Brackettville.